-First of all, we have to mention that Power BI effectively compresses every data set before loading into memory, this is one of the major advantages of the xVelocity In-memory engine that Power BI, Power Pivot and SSAS Tabular have built upon.
-Compression happens automatically, which means you don’t need to set a setup or allow Power BI to do something.
-Each data set will be compressed at a reasonable level when you import the data into the Power BI.
+First of all, we have to mention that Power BI effectively compresses every dataset before loading it into memory.
+This is one of the major advantages of the xVelocity In-memory engine that Power BI, Power Pivot, and SSAS Tabular have built upon.
+The compression happens automatically, which means you don’t need to set a setup or allow Power BI to do something.
+Each dataset will be compressed at a reasonable level when you import the data into the Power BI.

 Live Connection to SQL Server On-Premises

 Consider an example of such a Live connection to the on-premises database of SQL Server.
 We have a large table database, comprising 48 million data records.
 The table itself is about ~800 MB.